abcox/toybox-web-ng/README.md

 # ToyboxWebNg

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.8, and is an Angular front end for [the toybox-api](https://github.com/abcox/toybox-api).

 ## Development server